 Children of compulsory school age who are 11 or over, from low income families, will have travel arrangements made to one of their three nearest secondary schools, providing they live more than two miles, but not more than six miles, from that school.

-Parents/carers should note that pupils qualifying for transport will usually be issued with a bus pass.
+Parents/carers should note that pupils qualifying for transport will be awarded financial assistance to purchase a bus pass.